The 4 types of systemic therapy for breast cancer

 "When a woman is first diagnosed with breast cancer and she does not have any obvious evidence for cancer that has spread throughout the body, there is a chance that there may be cancer cells that are undetected," says Dr. Goetz.

 Chemotherapy is used often in combination with other treatments, such as surgery, radiation or hormone therapy.
-Before or after surgery, your health care provider might recommend chemotherapy to shrink an existing tumor, or destroy remaining or undetected cancer cells throughout the body.
+Before or after surgery, your healthcare provider might recommend chemotherapy to shrink an existing tumor, or destroy remaining or undetected cancer cells throughout the body.
 This type of treatment is called adjuvant chemotherapy.

 Chemotherapy can have some unpleasant side effects, such as nausea, vomiting, hair loss and loss of appetite.
-These side effects often can be prevented and improved after treatment ends, but it's important to discuss these with your health care provider and weigh the options of different drug treatments for your cancer diagnosis.
+These side effects often can be prevented and improved after treatment ends, but it's important to discuss these with your healthcare provider and weigh the options of different drug treatments for your cancer diagnosis.

 "There may be some women who are not candidates for these medications.
 We certainly encounter that," says Dr. Goetz.
 "The good news is that we have a variety of medications, and if a woman is unable to tolerate one medication, we can try another.
 We know that one drug does not fit all, so having a number of different options is very important for our patients."